 One common bug-bear with ICO investors is that new companies often lack specialised blockchain knowledge within their ranks.
 Codex seem to have anticipated this and enlisted the help of two advisors with links to the decentralised prediction marketplace Augur, Joey Krug and Abe Othman, to work alongside the technical team.

-Presently, Codex Protocol has attracted modest attention, engaging with 6,000 Telegram members and around a couple of thousand of Twitter followers but this is in part mitigated by the fact that interest largely appears to be organic at this stage – a reasonably healthy sign.
+At the time of writing, Codex Protocol has attracted modest attention, engaging with 14k Telegram members and around a couple of thousand of Twitter followers but this is in part mitigated by the fact that interest largely appears to be organic at this stage – a reasonably healthy sign.

 Marketing efforts are underway to address these numbers, however, including the creation of an upcoming Youtube channel.
 At the same time, one could question the need for public engagement for a project like this which is essentially operating in a niche domain.